 All classes at the LINES Dance Center are for adults, at many levels and in many dance forms.
 Take a look at the full listing of our current classes.
 Students younger than 16 are not allowed in open classes.
-However, we offer the Teen Dance Workshop Series for students 11-15 years of age.
+However, we offer the Teens @LINES for students 12-18 years of age.

 Do you have classes for professional and pre-professional dancers?

 Professional dancers can take our Professional-Level Ballet class Monday-Friday, 11-12:30pm.
 This is the class for Alonzo King LINES Ballet Company members.

 Intermediate/Advanced Ballet Classes are offered Monday, Wednesday, and Friday 11:15am-12:30pm.
 Advanced Ballet is offered Saturdays from 10-11:30am and Sundays, 11:30am-1pm.
 We also offer intermediate and advanced classes in modern dance, jazz, and hip hopflamenco.

 For pre-professional dancers ages 11-24, the LINES Summer Program offers two summer intensives each year.
 The program is based in ballet but also includes other forms of dance.

 For pre-professional dancers ages 17-24, the LINES Training Program provides intensive year-round training in a two-year program that provides opportunities to work with choreographers and perform.

 The Alonzo King LINES Ballet BFA at Dominican University of California also provides a great opportunity for pre-professional dancers.

 We do not offer year-round classes for children.
 However, we do offer the Kids @LINES Summer Dance CampKids @LINES Summer Dance Camp is open to children ages 3-10.